scottharwell/lab.osbuild/README.md

-# lab.osbuild A Collection to build cloud VM images
+# lab.osbuild A Collection to build Ansible cloud VM images based on RHEL

 ## Introduction

 The Ansible on Clouds team has a need to publish VM images that contain the Ansible installer packaged with a standard RHEL base image.
 This repository implements examples for creating that image.

-This project is a Proof of Concept to include the Ansible Automation Platform repos into the main `osbuild` available repos with the respective RHSM (Red Hat Subscription Manager).
+This project is a proof of concept to include the Ansible Automation Platform repos into the main `osbuild` available repos with the respective RHSM (Red Hat Subscription Manager).

-Almost everything was based on the official [osbuild docs][os_build_docs].
+Reference the [osbuild docs][os_build_docs] for information about the files and commands that this collection runs in order to prepare and queue build processes.

 ## Instructions